imagekit-developer/imagekit-php/README.md

 >  The old URLs will stop working.
 However, the file/file version URLs cached on CDN will continue to work unless a purge is requested.

-Refer to the [rename file API](https://docs.imagekit.io/api-reference/media-api/rename-file) for a better understanding of the **Request & Response Structure**.
+Refer to the [rename file API](https://docs.imagekit.io/api-reference/media-api/rename-file) for a better understanding of the **request & response structure**.

 #### Example
 ```php